phoenixfeder/fc-com/SRS.md

 ## 3.12 Licensing Requirements
 Our project runs under the MIT License.
-This way everyone is allowed to create his own version
+This way everyone is allowed to create his own version.

 ## 3.13 Legal, Copyright and other Notices
 N\A